Xcash-Labs/xcashlabs-docs/docs/en/interacting/dpops/node-installation.md

 - Self-voted delegate
 - If no XCA voting addresses are configured, all rewards are paid to the delegate wallet
 - Manual reward distribution is required when no voting addresses are configured
 - You can optionally restrict voting by specifying which XCA wallet addresses are allowed to vote for this delegate

+The minimum payment amount will default to 1000 and and the delegate fee will default to 5%.
+Bot of these amounts can be changed later.

 ---